neuefische/web-exercises/sessions/react-recap-project/README.md

 ## Preparation

 The recap project is split into 10 separate parts.
 Each part extends on the previous one and adds a specific functionality to the app.
-For each part a feature description, hints and an example solution is provided.
-You can find everyting in the following table.
+For each part a feature description and list of hints is provided.
+You can find everything in the following table.

 | Part                         | Hints                      |     | Part                           | Hints                       |
 | ---------------------------- | -------------------------- | --- | ------------------------------ | --------------------------- |